alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-https-authentication-with-asp-net-membership.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 The important part is the &lt;[security](http://msdn.microsoft.com/en-us/library/ms789011.aspx)&gt; tag, where you need to specify witch security [mode](http://msdn.microsoft.com/en-us/library/system.servicemodel.wshttpsecurity.mode.aspx) you want to use, in my situation is TransportWithMessageCredential.
 This specify that the security is given by transport (https) and there are credentials in the message.
-Then you need to configure &lt;transport&gt; and &lt;message&gt;, since I want to transfer my credentials in message and not in transport, I specify clientCredentialType to â€œnoneâ€ for &lt;transport&gt;, and to â€œuserNameâ€ in &lt;message&gt; node.
+Then you need to configure &lt;transport&gt; and &lt;message&gt;, since I want to transfer my credentials in message and not in transport, I specify clientCredentialType to *none* for &lt;transport&gt;, and to *userName* in &lt;message&gt; node.

 Transport credential is used for  windows login, and if you want to specify custom user name and password to validate against asp.net membership, you need to pass them into message part.